Valley Alarm Sponsors San Fernando Leg of the Law Enforcement Torch Run for Special Olympics

 About Valley Alarm

 Valley Alarm has provided expert security solutions to homes and businesses across Southern California for over 40 years.
-From fire alarms and security systems to remote video monitoring services, Valley Alarm helps protect what matters most.
+From fire alarms and security systems to live video monitoring in Los Angeles, Valley Alarm helps protect what matters most.
 Learn more at www.valleyalarm.com.

+Visit our official blog recap to see photos and highlights from the San Fernando leg of the Torch Run.

 Valley Alarm

-Note: This version has been updated to include a link to Valley Alarm’s official blog recap of the event, featuring photos and behind-the-scenes highlights.